strategineer/personal-website/content/wads/eviternity2/index.md

   - OOHHHHHHH OK I get it now, beating puzzley sub-maps to make the main big fight easier wasn't foreshadowed much and so I bulldozed my way into an actually absurd fight.
 Probably beatable but not fun playing the map that way.
 But this is a really cool premise
   - but that's a really cool concept now that I know WTF is going on here
   - haunting...
+- cringe compilation

+closing thoughts:
+- pretty good
+- great textures
+- some great tracks
+- some great levels
+- the intermission texts are awful and detract from the experience
+- I don't know if there's a reason for it to be a sequel, some callbacks to the Eviternity 1 is cool and all the new enemies are interesting (although I'd argue some are more annoying than fun to fight)
+- still, it's probably an easy wad to recommend for people because the appeal is pretty universal, the production value on this whole thing is undeniably high.